Part III

 Chaos / Order

-This axis pulses through the dance of Trickster and Sage, Rebel and Strategist—archetypes that embody disruption and stabilization in different forms.
+This axis pulses through the interplay of Trickster and Sage, Rebel and Strategist—archetypes that embody disruption and stabilization in different forms.

 Where is one force dominating?
 What would it feel like to invite the other—if only a little?